3.4. Executor Performance

 print("Var_samp=", V/(N-1))

-A paper titled “A Closer Look at Variance ImplementationsIn Modern Database Systems” pointed out the low accuracy of PostgreSQL’s variance function in 2016.
+In 2016, a research paper titled “A Closer Look at Variance ImplementationsIn Modern Database Systems” highlighted accuracy limitations in PostgreSQL’s variance calculation.

 d =[1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0, 10.0]